backstage/backstage/REVIEWING.md

 This changeset is too short, it's best to give users an idea of how they can benefit from the new addition.

 It also includes changes affecting both the Catalog and Catalog React library.
 It should be split into two separate changeset for each of the two packages, otherwise we'll end up with redundant and unrelated information in both changelogs.

+Lastly, the `@backstage/plugin-catalog-react` package has reached `1.x`, which means that new features should be introduced through a `minor` bump.
+We'd only use `patch` bumps for minor changes or fixes that do not affect the public API.

+**BAD**

 ```md
 ---